 Deploying machine learning to find information in documents has become a key initiative for many companies.
-As AI capabilities have advanced over the years, the variety of document types that can be automatically processed has increased, which has led to substantial cost efficiencies and time saving.
+As AI capabilities have advanced over the years, the variety of document types that can be automatically processed has increased, which has led to substantial cost efficiencies and time-saving.

 However, not every document type can be processed using the same methodology.
-Some documents are highly structured (forms), others are unstructured (lease contracts), some have handwriting (correspondence), others have signatures or notary stamps, etc. Furthermore, the goals of data extraction vary depending on use case, business process, and desired outcomes.
+Some documents are highly structured (forms), others are unstructured (lease contracts), some have handwriting (correspondence), others have signatures or notary stamps, etc. Furthermore, the goals of data extraction vary depending on the use case, business process, and desired outcomes.

 For example, an operations team may be highly focused on finding key customer, timeline, or requirements data within a sales contract, while the legal department would look at the same contract and want to pull certain legal terms and verify the presence of required signatures.
-Finding both sets of information from the same document require several different data extraction techniques and the right intelligent capture strategy.
+Finding both sets of information from the same document requires several different data extraction techniques and the right intelligent capture strategy.

 Let’s talk about 7 of the most common types of data extraction, how they work, and where they can be applied.

 We’ll use a mortgage application package as an example throughout, as this process is frequently complicated due to its variety of document types.
 However, these 7 techniques can be used across any set of documents in any industry.

 This technique is the most straightforward and commonly used.
 The system will look at a single page and pull the data within a specified area on the page.
 Using this technique is relatively simple, as a user would define the set of coordinates by drawing a zone on the page where the data always can be found.
 As you’d expect, this works best for highly structured forms, like a 1099 form that seldom changes its layout.